tom-clik/clikpage/_guide/layouts.md

 For more complicated items like menus, article lists, photo galleries, data _has_ to be used.
 Data sets can be global, or they can be defined in a section, allowing layouts to be easily reused.

-A typical glocal data set would be a list of sections for the main menu.
+A typical global data set would be a list of sections for the main menu.
 This would usually be all sections tagged "main menu".

 A section dataset might be a list of articles or products.
-Content sections that show "detail" of content often require a dataset to be defined and to contain the record being shown.
-Navigtion buttons can then be linked to the content section to show next and previous buttons.
+Content sections that show "detail" of content require a dataset to be defined and to contain the record being shown.
+Navigation buttons can then be linked to the content section to show next and previous buttons.